-Being able to publish details of a project which turned a client into a “Raving Fan” is one of the most powerful B2B marketing tools at your disposal.
+Being able to publish Case Studies of a project which turned a client into a “Raving Fan” is one of the most powerful B2B Tech Marketing tools at your disposal.

 When creating an IT company website design, featuring some good case studies not only tells the story about your customers’ problems and how you solved them, they should also be gold-standard testimonials for you.

 Get it right, as part of your tactical marketing plan, and you’ll have a tool which could be the deciding difference between you and a competitor.

 Sometimes LESS is MORE.
 When adding content to attract technology sales leads, rather than have a heap of Case Studies which can be overwhelming, some probably won’t be read, settle on a handful with quality details across a range of your preferred industry types.
 Oh, and before you publish it, be sure the contact in the subject organisation is going to wrap you up like a Swiss Choccy!

 You might feel that case studies are a pain to create – especially with the often tedious, multi-layered, time consuming approval process.
 A lot of SaaS content marketing agencies agree with you, but we’d say the pain is more than worth the gain.

 Case studies (or success stories if you like) have multiple uses throughout the B2B marketing funnel and elsewhere:

 - At the beginning – as a component of your B2B Tech Marketing to show that this is not your first time

 - During – as part of your tactical marketing plan to overcome objections or refocus the prospect